mtvarkovsky/prices_app/README.md

 - user: **admin**
 - password: **1q2w3e**

-After that you can set up a dashboard with metrics for `PricesApp`.
+After that you can find a dashboard with basic metrics for `PricesApp`.

 #### TODOS
 - Add metrics and create dashboard for `FilesApp`